On $w$-mixtures: Finite convex combinations of prescribed component distributions: Information geometry and -divergences

-The pair $(\nabla,\nabla^*)$ is said {\em conjugate} because $\calM$ being flat wrt. to $\nabla$ implies $\calM$ being flat wrt. to $\nabla^*$, and vice-versa~\cite{Eguchi-1992,IGDiv-2010}.
-Furthermore, the connection $\bar{\nabla}=\frac{\nabla+\nabla^*}{2}$ corresponds to the Riemannian Levi-Civita metric connection defined wrt. $g$.
-One can define the third-order symmetric tensor $T$~\cite{Eguchi-1992,IGDiv-2010} for vector fields $X, Y$ and $Z$ by:
+The pair $(\nabla,\nabla^*)$ is said {\em conjugate} because $\calM$ being flat wrt. to $\nabla$ implies $\calM$ being flat wrt. to $\nabla^*$, and vice-versa~\cite{Eguchi-1992,IGDiv-2010,EIG-2018}.
+Furthermore, the mean connection $\bar{\nabla}=\frac{\nabla+\nabla^*}{2}$ corresponds to the Riemannian torsion-free Levi-Civita metric connection $\nabla^g$ which is induced by the metric tensor $g$.
+One can define a third-order totally symmetric tensor $T$~\cite{Eguchi-1992,IGDiv-2010,EIG-2018} (called the skewness tensor) for vector fields $X, Y$ and $Z$ by: